baselcodes/PCD2021/P5JS for Beginners/README.md

 ```

-There are also built in variable like `mouseX`, `mouseY` as well as canvas `width` and `height`.
+There are also built-in variable like `mouseX`, `mouseY` as well as canvas `width` and `height`.

 ### 6. Datatypes

-There are a few datatype to know about. 🚨 **Usually we use all of them in combinations with variables!**
+There are a few datatypes to know about. 🚨 **Usually we use all of them in combinations with variables!**

 ```
 var a = 100 // mostly numbers